Chair – Ms Hema Sekhar

 The Webmaster is responsible for updating and maintaining the NWRC website, Facebook and Twitter accounts.
 They will upload documents for reference for collaborative members and they will generate template designs for presentations and policy documents.
 Along with other committee members, they will be involved in the development of NWRC policies and protocols, and act as liaison to steering groups for projects being run through the NWRC.

+I am an ST8 colorectal surgery trainee.
+I was a founder member of the NWRC and have continued to provide support as the group’s webmaster since its inception.
 I graduated from the university of Manchester medical school in 2003.
 I have trained in hospitals throughout the Northwest and also spent 6 months as an anatomy demonstrator at the University of Manchester.
-I am taking the ‘scenic route’ though training having had two children and working less than full time for several years.
-I am an ST7 colorectal trainee.
-I am currently taking time out of programme for research to complete a PhD, developing a core outcome set for anal cancer (CORMAC project).
-I was a founder member of the NWRC and have continued to provide support as the group’s webmaster since its inception.
+I am taking the ‘scenic route’ though training having had two children, worked less than full time for several years and completed a period of out of programme research for a PhD, developing a core outcome set for anal cancer (CORMAC project).
 I hope to encourage more junior surgical trainees to get involved with our projects to and to encourage mentorship between senior and junior trainees.